heggy231/jstinytest/Note.md

 - Resource 2 from WnC: https://watchandcode.com/courses/77710/lectures/1513011 at 9:50 min

-# // If initialValue, and array is empty, return initialValue without calling callback.
+# If initialValue, and array is empty, return initialValue without calling callback.
 	[].reduce(function() {
 		console.log('No, No, I shouldn\'t be called');
 	}, 0);
 	// output: 0 // no callback was called only initial value returned

-# If initialValue, and array is empty but with holes,
-#	   return initialValue without calling callback.
-How do we test if array is empty?
+How do we test if array is empty when there is hole?

 [,,,,].reduce(function() {
 	console.log('No, No, I shouldn\'t be called');